Have you remembered to use your institution's proxy or VPN?

 6. Charge for functionality

 That is why we have decided to take yet another path, and ask you to subscribe not for TM's data, but for its functionality.
 After all, making the information accessible to you is what we spend most of our time on, and especially this last year we have - we hope - greatly enhanced the user-friendliness of TM through visualisations and improved search interfaces.
-Therefore, starting 1 January 2020, the use of most of these improvements will be restricted to subscribers only.
+Therefore, since 1 January 2020, the use of most of these improvements has been restricted to subscribers only.

 All in all, however, I think what we propose is ultimately fair.
 We hope that all of you will contact your libraries and institutions and ask them to subscribe to TM.
 If the costs are shared between Papyrology, Egyptology, Classics, Ancient History, Epigraphy, or whatever discipline uses Trismegistos, they are, we hope, quite modest in comparison with what others charge.
 And with us you can be sure that the money will only be used to assure the proper functioning and upkeep of the database and website.

 Ultimately, it is your decision.
 If you think TM is not worth paying for, then we will cease to exist, our collaborators will become redundant, Willy will only play cards and take care of his grandchildren, and I will return to Demotic.
 But we hope it won't come to that and that you will chose to keep Trismegistos alive.
-Click here to know how.
+You can register on this page.

 – Mark Depauw, for Trismegistos, 22 July 2019